salsita/react-training/README.md

 https://docs.google.com/presentation/d/1xaw0AXhimgnBBTctfTFHHIHddcI1RBUM0ITjexDiRRo

 # Before you begin
-Install all dependencies and link executables to child projects with `yarn` or `npm i` in the `exercises` folder.
+Install all dependencies and link executables to child projects with `npm i` in the `exercises` folder.

 # Exercises
 * [Exercise \#1](#exercise-1)